AccusoftCorporation/Teamcity-Parameter-Plugin/readme.txt

     The regex is the regular expression to extract the version number from the command output.

     The location is the base dir to search, for example, if you specify "C:\Program Files\Java", the plug-in will recursively search all subdirectories for multiple versions of Java.
+For example, if there was a location: "C:\Program Files\Java\jdk1.6" and "C:\Program Files\Java\jdk1.7", it would search both locations for a "java.exe" file to find both versions and add both parameters to the build agent.
 If you leave this value blank, or "null", the program assumes that you only want to run a command.
 This means that the program will NOT create a TC agent parameter for the Tool_Path, only for the version number of the tool.
 If you want to create a parameter for the path, you MUST specify the location to look.

     The file is the name of the file to search for.
 This value is also to be left blank or "null" if the intention is to run a command only and not search for the files on the file system.